MSc/PGDip Deaf Education / Overview

 - Entry requirements

-You must hold qualified teacher status or equivalent.
+You must hold qualified teacher status (QTS) or equivalent.
 The course is also available to those who are qualified to work in further education who have evidence of Qualified Teacher Learning and Skills (QTLS).

 - Number of places/applicants

 Please apply via our online application form .